genesiscommunitysuccess/docs/docs/01_getting-started/01_learn-the-basics/04_the-creation-process.md

 We shall look briefly at:

 - how you create files of fields, tables and views to create a data model.
-- how simple command enables you to generate database objects from those files.
+- how a simple command enables you to generate database objects from those files.
 - how each of your modules must be configured in its own file.
 This provides the instructions to act in the way your application needs.
 We shall look at a couple of very simple examples.
 - making sure all your modules are correctly added to the key system files, which we shall look at briefly.